hashicorp/terraform-provider-google/website/docs/r/healthcare_hl7_v2_store.html.markdown

   * sendFacility, the care center that the message came from, from the MSH-4 segment.
 For example, sendFacility = "ABC".
   * PatientId(value, type), which matches if the message lists a patient having an ID of the given value and type in the PID-2, PID-3, or PID-4 segments.
 For example, PatientId("123456", "MRN").
   * labels.x, a string value of the label with key x as set using the Message.labels map.
 For example, labels."priority"="high".
 The operator :* can be used to assert the existence of a label.
 For example, labels."priority":*.

+The `notification_config` block supports:

+* `pubsub_topic` -
+  (Required)
+  The Cloud Pub/Sub topic that notifications of changes are published on.
+Supplied by the client.
+  PubsubMessage.Data will contain the resource name.
+PubsubMessage.MessageId is the ID of this message.
+  It is guaranteed to be unique within the topic.
+PubsubMessage.PublishTime is the time at which the message was published.
+Notifications are only sent if the topic is non-empty.
+Topic names must be scoped to a project. cloud-healthcare@system.gserviceaccount.com must have publisher permissions on the given Cloud Pub/Sub topic.
+Not having adequate permissions will cause the calls that send notifications to fail.

 ## Attributes Reference